Transformative-AI/james/FinalProject/README.md

 This FINAL PROJECT DIRECTORY will be updated as elements of my ULTIMATE MODEL are refined and integrated.

-This Final Project Directory is split into two folders.
+This Final Project Directory is split into 3 folders.
+1. ReferenceModels -- Contains Assignments that possibly help inform/design my FinalsModels
+2. FinalModels -- Contains 2 Folders with all models and documentation for models trained and models deployed.
   1. FinalDocumentation -- Contains Various Notebooks detail methods for refining my Models
   2. FinalDeployable -- Contains (pkl,h5,pth,keras,etc.) files that store trained models, weights, and scalars used in the HuggingFace Deployment.
+3. DataHelpers -- This folder contains the python scripts used to gather, transform, and pre-preprocess data, data sets, and data structures.

 My first commit for each of the following models are trained.
 Subsequent commits are cleaned for legibility and integration into the final pipeline and ensemble prediction/binary recommendation model.